adewaledamilare/Bank-Notes-Dispenser-and-Calculator/README.md

 Bank-Notes-Dispenser-and-Calculator
 ===================================

-This program calculates the change required by a user, after a transaction according to the denominations available
+This program, written in C++, calculates the change required by a user, after a transaction according to the denominations available

 This program calculates the change required by a buyer, after a purchase according to the denominations available